ASukhanov/liteServer/README.md

   - all input objects of the lite servers are translated to myADO input parameters
   - all output parameters of the myADO are translated to the liteServer objects
 ### EPICS
-The bridge liteServer-EPICS can be developed using a python-based implementation of IOC, for example [ caproto] (https://nsls-ii.github.io/caproto/)
+The bridge liteServer-EPICS can be developed using a python-based implementation of IOC, for example (https://nsls-ii.github.io/caproto/ "caproto")

 ## Status
 Final development of a second release